 Wales - COVID Guidelines

-Under Welsh Gov Guidance I am permitted to carry out work in peoples homes.
+Under Welsh Gov Guidance we are permitted to carry out work in peoples homes.

 Below is the current guidance, if you have any further questions, please feel free to contact me.

 Can I carry out building, repair or maintenance work in someone’s home?

 Work carried out in people’s homes, for example by tradespeople, can continue as long as it is managed in a safe way and both the worker and household members are well and have no symptoms of coronavirus.
 Physical distancing will need to be observed whenever you can.
 However, we recommend that people consider whether the work can be safely deferred until after alert level 4 restrictions are lifted.

 Like other businesses, people working in someone else’s home must take all reasonable measures to ensure they mitigate the risk of coronavirus spreading when working in other people’s households.
 Please see the guidance on reasonable measures and on working in other people’s homes for more information.